By Anne O'Connor

 The candidate must be appointed in a joint meeting between the Planning Board and the Board of Selectmen, said Jeanne Hollows, co-land use coordinator.
 A second, one-year seat for an associate member is also vacant.

 The Planning Board must approve special permits with a super-majority vote.
-Four of
+Four of the five members must approve.
+The associate member is asked to attend all public hearings and vote if a full member is absent, she said.

 Without all the members, the board faces challenges.
 "If one member has a conflict in scheduling, we must put off applicants and continue hearings until we can have all four members present at each session," Hollows wrote in an email.